Why California’s Pipes Can’t Keep Up with Its Rainstorms

 Long-Term Solutions (How Cities Can Improve Infrastructure)

-The City of San Mateo is already taking action to improve stormwater management in a number of ways, but changes like these take time.
-While you’re waiting for them to go into effect, make sure the plumbing on your property is protected.
+Local municipalities like San Mateo are already taking action to improve stormwater management in a number of ways, but major changes to infrastructure don't come quickly.

 • Expanding municipal sewer capacity.
 Upgrading local systems with larger-capacity storm-resistant pipes can help lower the risk for flooding and overflows during storms.